wmcmurray/boilerplate-module/README.md

 # boilerplate-module :package:

-This is a basic setup for creating any ES6 module.
+This is a basic setup for creating a VueJS component ES6 module.